The 3 Pieces To An Author's Business Plan

 There are many ways to create your business plan, depending on how in-depth you want to be.
 You can scribble it all out on a piece of paper in your planner, write yours out in Google Docs, or integrate it into your project management system somehow.

 My favorite tool for this is Notion.
-If you want to grab this indie author business plan template, I give it away for free to people who watch my free masterclass (the link to the template is found in the last slide).
+If you want to grab this indie author business plan template, sign up below and I'll send it to you for free.

 So that’s the general overview of an indie author business plan and the 3 pieces you need to put together - your foundation, your business model, and your release plan.
 Throughout the rest of this series, I’ll be diving more into each one of these to help you craft your indie author business plan.